The German Habit of sending out Cease and Desist Letters to Competitors

 - German Business and Corporate Law Firm for British and US Clients

-More information on litigation and legal fees in Germany is available on our expert law blog www.GERMANCIVILLITIGATION.com and in these posts:
+More information on litigation and legal fees in Germany is available in the Expert Law Blog German Civil Procedure and in these posts:

 - Making a Court Claim for Money in Germany: It’s actually quite easy